 Foreign ambassadors including the British, French and Australian envoys went to the court to hear the verdict.

 “The court rejected the appeal, it came as no surprise to us,” French ambassador Jean-Pierre Lafosse said.
+“She should be released immediately as one of the conditions for real national reconciliation.”

 A lower court threw out an initial appeal against her house arrest in October.